sous-chefs/windows_ad/README.md

 - :modify: Modifies an existing computer object.
 - :move:  Rename a computer object without moving it in the directory tree, or move an object from its current location in the directory to a new location within a single domain controller.
 - :delete:  Remove a computer object from Active Directory.
+- :join: Joins computer to domain and restarts the machine.
+- :unjoin: Removes computer from domain and restarts the machine.

 ### Attribute Parameters

 - name: name attribute.
 Name of the computer object.
 - domain_name: FQDN
+- domain_user: User account to join the domain or to create a domain controller. **Required**: for `:join` and `:unjoin`.
+- domain_pass: User password to join the domain or to create a domain controller. **Required**: for `:join` and `:unjoin`.
 - ou: Organization Unit path where object is to be located.
 - options: ability to pass additional options http://technet.microsoft.com/en-us/library/cc754539.aspx